fmi-basel/RosEM/README.md

 ## Introduction

-The GUI and command-line apps provide easy access to the rosetta cryoem refinement protocol by Frank DiMaio and co.
-The pipeline automates testing of different density weights, use of reference/starting model restraints and selections.
+The GUI and command-line apps provide easy access to the rosetta cryo-EM refinement protocol by Frank DiMaio et al. The pipeline automates testing of different density weights, use of reference/starting model restraints and selections.

-At the moment only the fastrelax protocol based on this tutorial (https://faculty.washington.edu/dimaio/files/rosetta_density_tutorial_aug18_1.pdf) is implemented.
+At the moment only the FastRelax protocol based on this tutorial (https://faculty.washington.edu/dimaio/files/rosetta_density_tutorial_aug18_1.pdf) is implemented.

 ## Installation